VOLTTRON/volttron/docs/source/core_services/drivers/BACnet-Proxy-Agent.rst

 will last for an amount of time specified in the driver configuration, and will auto-renew the subscription.
 If the proxy loses communication with the device or the device driver is stopped the subscription will be removed when the lifetime expires.
-While thesubscription exists, the device will send notifications to the BACnet proxy, which will forward them through the Master Driver to the appropriate Driver Agent.
+While the subscription exists, the device will send notifications to the BACnet proxy, which will forward them through the Master Driver to the appropriate Driver Agent.